 Apart from that, what differentiates Type M and Type L pipes are their costs.
 Our market survey gathered that Type M pipes are cheaper than Type L.

 If you are wondering why that is the case, it is because of the difference in the wall thickness of the pipes.
 Type L pipes have thicker walls, weigh more, and are priced higher.

-Because the walls have to be made thicker for Type L pipes, the amount of copper that goes into manufacturing them is relatively much higher.
+Because the walls have to be thicker for Type L pipes, the amount of copper that goes into manufacturing them is relatively much higher.
 It is understandable why the production costs are higher for Type L pipes.
-Also, as the Type L pipe is heavier, the cost of transportation shoots up considerably.
+Also, as the Type L pipe is heavier, transportation costs shoot up considerably.

-With all that said, copper pipes are generally relatively easy to work with as all pipes of similar sizes are of the same exterior diameter.
+That said, copper pipes are generally relatively easy to work with, as all pipes of similar sizes have the same exterior diameter.
 So, it is convenient to use them for plumbing connections.
 Remember that the inside diameter of the pipes will vary depending on the type you choose to work with.